Do I Have to Get My Medical Records for My Lawyer?

-You can find here a fillable New York State HIPPA form.
+You can find here a fillable New York State HIPAA form.

 - Box 7: Enter the name and address of the hospital or doctor.

-- Box 9(a): Enter either the date you want the medical record from and to or check the box that says Entire Medical Record (you will receive records from all visits for many years)
+- Box 9(a): Enter either the date you want the medical record from and the date to, or check the box that says Entire Medical Record (you will receive records from all visits possibly for many years).

 - Box 9(a): (Because this information could be in your record, hospitals will require it to be initialed) sign your initials in all 3 places on the right side of 9 (a) where you see:

 ___HIV Related Information.